mikelove/alpine/vignettes/alpine.md

 # Visually exploring the bias parameters

 Note that with more basepairs between `minsize` and `maxsize` and with more genes used for estimation, the bias parameters would be more precise.
-As estimated here, they likely have high variance from too few observations (paired-end fragments) across too few genes.
+As estimated here, they have high variance from too few observations (paired-end fragments) across too few genes.

 First we set a palette to distinguish between samples